-45For this analysis, we restrict the sample to the 2665 properties subject to one of the three randomized messages of interest (central enforcement, local enforcement, control) on their tax letter.
+44For this analysis, we restrict the sample to the 2,665 properties subject to one of the three randomized messages of interest (central enforcement, local enforcement, control) on their tax letter.
 There were also trust and public goods messages, which we do not examine here but describe in Section B1.4.
 The message randomization was introduced in the last phase of the tax campaign, which had two consequences: (i) a smaller sample size, (ii) lower levels of tax compliance and revenue, due to a secular decline in compliance over the course of the study, as described in Balan et al. (2022).

-46In some randomly selected neighborhoods, similar chiefs were responsible for tax collection, as noted above and analyzed in Balan et al. (2022).
+45In some randomly selected neighborhoods, similar chiefs were responsible for tax collection, as noted above and analyzed in Balan et al. (2022).

-47Overall, 3 of the 58 differences reported in Table B18 are significant at the 1% level, 5 are significant at the 5% level, and 6 are significant at the 10% level based on t-tests.
+46Overall, 3 of the 58 differences reported in Table B18 are significant at the 1% level, 5 are significant at the 5% level, and 6 are significant at the 10% level based on t-tests.
 Moreover, we show in Table B20 that the results are unaffected by controlling for the property and property owner characteristics that are imbalanced in Table B18.

-48That said, the effect of the local enforcement message on beliefs about sanctions is not significant.
-When we pool the enforcement messages the point estimate is positive but not statistically significant at conventional levels (p = 0.109).
+47That said, the effect of the local enforcement message on beliefs about sanctions is not significant.
+When we pool the enforcement messages the point estimate is positive but not statistically significant at conventional levels (p=0.109).
 For completeness, Table B19 shows results separately for each message.
-Table A14 also clarifies that enforcement messages are not associated with improved beliefs about overall state capacity (columns ment of enforcement messages to test if raising perceptions of government enforcement capacity shifts up the RMTR.
+Table A14 also clarifies that enforcement messages are not associated with improved beliefs about overall state capacity (Columns 4-6) and that tax collectors do not target their visits towards owners who received an enforcement message (Columns 7-9).

-The results are consistent with this prediction.
-According to the linear specification, the RMTR is 55.4% of the status quo rate among properties assigned to the control message compared to 77.9% among properties assigned to enforcement messages (panel A of Figure 1 and columns 1-2 and 5-6 of Table A15).
-Using the quadratic specification (panel B of Figure 1 and columns 3-4 and 7-8 of Table A15) suggests an even larger difference in RMTR for properties assigned to the control (35.4% of the status quo rate) and enforcement messages (77.2%).
+compared to 77.9% among properties assigned to enforcement messages (Panel A of Figure 1 and Columns 1-2 and 5-6 of Table A15).
+Using the quadratic specification (Panel B of Figure 1 and Columns 3-4 and 7-8 of Table A15) suggests an even larger difference in RMTR for properties assigned to the control (35.4% of the status quo rate) and enforcement messages (77.2%).
 The estimated RMTR is consistent with the treatment effects in Figure B9, which show that tax revenue is maximized by the 50% tax abatement for the control message and by the 17% tax abatement for the enforcement messages.
 These results suggest that tax enforcement activities, such as reminding taxpayers about the consequences of delinquency, can raise the RMTR.
 Tax rates and enforcement thus appear to be complementary levers for raising government revenue.

-7.2.
-Random Assignment of Tax Collectors
+7.2 Random Assignment of Tax Collectors

 A second source of variation in tax enforcement capacity stems from the random assignment of tax collectors to neighborhoods.
 In low-capacity settings, the degree to which taxpayers view tax delinquency as likely to be sanctioned is shaped by the specific tax collectors who arrive at their doorstep, inform them of their annual liability, and demand payment.
-Indeed, tax collectors explain 21% of the variation in tax compliance across neighborhoods (Bergeron, Bessone, Kabeya, Tourek, and Weigel (2022)).
-Because collectors vary in their enforcement capacity-that is, their ability to make property owners pay the tax-overall and by tax rate, we can use their random assignment to study if higher enforcement capacity raises the RMTR.
+Indeed, tax collectors explain 21% of the variation in tax compliance across neighborhoods (Bergeron et al., 2022).
+Because collectors vary in their enforcement capacity - i.e., their ability to make property owners pay the tax - overall and by tax rate, we can use their random assignment to study if higher enforcement capacity raises the RMTR.